microsoft/mu_silicon_arm_tiano/ArmPkg/Drivers/SmmuDxe/README.md

 - IORT data: The complete IORT table data that the SMMU(s) will be configured with.

 - SmmuDisabledList: Provides platform the ability to individually disable/bypass an SMMU if needed.
-This list contains a list of Smmu base addresses that the platform wants to disable/bypass.
+This list is a set of SMMU base addresses that the platform wants to disable/bypass.
 By default, all SMMU's found are configured for Stage 2 Translation, otherwise set in the SmmuDisabledList, in which case translation for that SMMU is disabled and it is set to global bypass mode.